MushroomFleet/Zenkai-Control-Prepare-CLI/README.md

 1. Creating a new timestamped dataset folder
 2. Copying images and prompts directly
+3. Copying and renaming mask maps (with "_M" suffix)
-3. Copying and renaming depth maps (with "_D" suffix)
+4. Copying and renaming depth maps (with "_D" suffix)
-4. Copying and renaming pose maps (with "_P" suffix)
+5. Copying and renaming pose maps (with "_P" suffix)
-5. Copying and renaming canny edge maps (with "_C" suffix)
+6. Copying and renaming canny edge maps (with "_C" suffix)

 This tool simplifies the process of organizing control conditioning data for machine learning projects.